A promissory note is a written agreement between a borrower and a lender to formalize the lending of money.

 Borrowers can withdraw any portion of funds from a line of credit, up to the established maximum loan amount.
 Once the money is taken out, the borrower is liable for repaying the lender.

 A promissory note can be used to guarantee that the borrower repays money withdrawn from the line of credit.
-The promissory note can determine the interest rate, repayment schedule, and if the line of credit is secured or unsecured.
+The promissory note can specify the interest rate, repayment schedule, and whether the line of credit is secured or unsecured.

 Investment Promissory Note